jrmcgarvey/host-csrf/README.md

 OWASP best practice.
 The cookie_parser package or an equivalent must be used, with a secret set to enable cookie signing.

-The csrf middleware must be in the app.use chain after cookie_parser but before any of the routes.
+The csrf middleware must be in the app.use chain after cookie_parser and any body parsers but before any of the routes.

 Example: